Sleepingisimportant/fullstackDV/README.md

    - The dropdown "CHOOSE FILE" lists all the uploaded files, including their name and upload time.
    - User can change color of the legend and edit the axis label name.
    - Users can select either line chart or scatter chart.
 (Default: Line chart)
-   - Users can add conditions to filter the capacity data.
-If the condition leads to no data being shown, the condition will be established.
-(Default: No condition)
+   - Users can add conditions to filter the capacity data. **If the condition leads to no data shown, the condition will NOT be established.** (Default: No condition)
    - Users can configure the chart and download it (including configuration).